rnakato/Churros/docs/content/Tutorial.human.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

 Churros maps raw reads by default to save on time and storage.
-However, if the mapping ratio is quite low, in case the read length is long, or the expected fragment length is short (e.g, CUT&Tag data), it is recommended to opt for mapping with adapter-trimmed reads by using the ``--fastqtrimming`` option.
+However, if the mapping ratio is quite low, in case the read length is long, or the expected fragment length is short (e.g, `CUT&Tag data <https://www.protocols.io/view/cut-amp-tag-data-processing-and-analysis-tutorial-bjk2kkye.html>`), it is recommended to opt for mapping with adapter-trimmed reads by using the ``--fastqtrimming`` option.

 When this option is selected, Churros will run ``fastp`` to remove the adapter sequences from the reads.
 The resulting trimmed reads are then stored in the ``fastp/`` directory.
 Additionally, a modified version of ``samplelist.txt``, named ``samplelist.trimed.txt``, is saved in the ``Churros_result/`` directory.
 This is used for the mapping process with ``churros_mapping``.